 This website provides a comprehensive database of superheroes, villains, super powers, and elements pertaining to superheroes.

-- Look over the Superhero Database, especially the Characters link in order to make decisions about which superheroes and super-villains you want to show the class on the first day.
+- Look over the Superheroes & Villians, or this Characters link, in order to make decisions about which superheroes and super-villains you want to show the class on the first day.

-- Have a computer with Internet access and projector available in the classroom to show the Superhero Database.
+- Have a computer with Internet access and projector available in the classroom to show the Superheroes & Villians site.

 - Make an overhead transparency and copies for each student of the Compare and Contrast Graphic Organizer and Superhero/Super-Villain Profile Form.